Disorder, entropy and harmonic functions: The entropy argument

-\begin{example}[Infinite cluster of percolation] Consider the percolation measure with a parameter $p$ such that there exists an infinite cluster with probability 1.
+\begin{example}[(Infinite cluster of percolation)] Consider the percolation measure with a parameter $p$ such that there exists an infinite cluster with probability~1.
 See \cite{G99} for details about percolation.
 Set $\mathbb P_0$ to be the law of the infinite cluster conditioned to contain 0.
 As in the previous example, the random walk on $\omega$ induces a Markov chain on the space $\Omega$ of infinite subgraphs of $\Z^d$ containing the origin.
 When weighting each configuration proportionally to the number of neighbors of the origin we obtain a stationary measure with respect to the shift along the random walk.

-Since the infinite cluster of percolation can be seen as a stationary random graph with polynomial volume growth and since the random walk is diffusive \cite{Ke86,Bar04}, Theorem~\ref{no sublinear harmonic} applies, and we get Theorem \ref{thm:percolation}. \end{example}
+Since the infinite cluster of percolation can be seen as a stationary random graph with polynomial volume growth and since the random walk is diffusive \cite{Ke86,Bar04}, Theorem~\ref{no sublinear harmonic} applies, and we get Theorem~\ref{thm:percolation}. \end{example}

-\begin{example}[Centered random environments]This is our first non-reversible example.
+\begin{example}[(Centered random environments)]This is our first nonreversible example.
 A centered random environment is, roughly speaking, a Markov chain on $\Z^d$ such that the probabilities can be ``decomposed'' into a sum over cycles.
-Such environments, even when non-reversible, are still heuristically quite close to reversible, and in particular they have a stationary version which is related to the usual version by an explicit reweighting, like in the reversible case \cite[Section 3]{DK08}.
-See Deuschel and K\"osters \cite{DK08} for a proof of a CLT, which implies \SDB{} --- of course, a CLT is much stronger than \SDB{} --- and hence our results apply. \end{example}
+Such environments, even when nonreversible, are still heuristically quite close to reversible, and in particular they have a stationary version which is related to the usual version by an explicit reweighting, like in the reversible case~\cite{DK08}, Section~3.
+See Deuschel and K\"osters \cite{DK08} for a proof of a CLT, which implies~(\ref{pg:SDB})---of course, a CLT is much stronger than (\ref{pg:SDB}).
+Hence, our results can be applied in this context as well. \end{example}